kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 ---
 A recent project at work *almost* required my creating functionality that loaded content stored in HTML5 data attributes onto a web page with mouse clicks.
 At that point, I had used data attributes in practice code a bit, but readily admitted to not knowing everything about them.

 I did some web searches on data attributes and was shocked at the lack of good, descriptive tutorials on the subject.
-Although I ended up not using them in the work project, I still spent a few days hacking some related code together (all while taking note of the quirks and cross-browser issues) and created this tutorial, using info about my favorite footie teams as a data structure.
+Although I ended up not using them in the work project, I still spent a few days hacking some related code together (all while taking note of the quirks and cross-browser issues), leading to this tutorial where I use info about my favorite footie teams as a data structure.

 Table of Contents
 ---------------------